 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Pork vs. Bean — In-Depth Nutrition Comparison
+Pork vs. Beans — In-Depth Nutrition Comparison

 Compare

-Differences between Pork and Bean
+Differences between pork and beans

-• Pork's daily need coverage for Selenium is 74% higher.
+• Pork's daily need coverage for selenium is 74% higher.

 The food types used in this comparison are Pork, fresh, loin, whole, separable lean and fat, cooked, broiled and Beans, baked, canned, no salt added.